Amebis/eduVPN/doc/Development.md

    - `ManifestTimestampRFC3161Url` - set the value to URL used to perform timestamp signature (e.g. `http://sha256timestamp.ws.symantec.com/sha256/timestamp`, `http://timestamp.digicert.com` etc.).
 In order to perform the timestamp signing successfully, the computer running the build should be online and able to access this URL.

+### VirusTotal Submissions

+In order to have the build process submit all release binaries to the VirusTotal for analysis, one should provide own VirusTotal API key in the `VirusTotalAPIKey` environment variable.

 ## Building and Packaging